tauamiguelofc/Flightsm/README.md

 # Flightsm
-This repository isso for study.
+This repository is for study.